 Field-hunting tip

-Look in sedimentary deposits, soil weathering crusts, marine manganese nodules country — that is the host setting where birnessite typically forms.
+Look in sedimentary deposits, soil weathering crusts, marine manganese nodules country, the host setting where birnessite typically forms.
 If you start seeing pyrolusite, manganite, goethite in float, you are in the right ground.
 Field specimens usually show a massive, earthy, botryoidal, crusts habit, so train your eye for that shape before scanning the outcrop.